NetworkBlockDevice/nbd/doc/proto.md

       lie within the bounds of the original offset and length of the client's request, and MUST NOT overlap with the bounds of any earlier content chunk or error chunk in the same reply.
-This chunk may be used more than once in a reply, unless the `NBD_CMD_FLAG_DF` flag was set.
+This chunk MAY be used more than once in a reply, unless the `NBD_CMD_FLAG_DF` flag was set.
 Valid as a reply to `NBD_CMD_READ`.